Yes! Even high achieving students can stumble in the UCAT.

 We encourage you to attend the MedEntry UCAT Preparation Workshop even if you have to travel a long distance.
 Many students from other cities, interstate, and overseas, travel to attend our UCAT workshops because there are several benefits of attending.

 But don't just take our word for it, check out the hundreds of glowing Google and Facebook reviews of our workshops posted by our happy and successful students.
 We have more and higher ratings than every university in Australia!
-MedEntry Sydney, Melbourne and Ireland offices have over 1000 reviews at a star rating of about 4.8+, far exceeding that of any university.
+MedEntry's global offices have over 3000 reviews at a star rating of 4.9+, far exceeding that of any university.

 Three of the main benefits of the MedEntry workshop are: